 7. No subbing animals in sale slots.
 If a contestant has two animals making the sale and wants to keep the higher placed animal, the higher slot will be forfeited and only the lower slot will be sold.
 (Example: one animal in the 3rd slot, one animal in the 10th slot.
 To keep the 3rd place animal, that slot is forfeited, and only the 10th slot will be sold.)

-8. Animals in the market show will be placed using blue, red, and white ribbons.
-Only one animal receiving a blue or red ribbon per contestant, per category will place for premium sale.
+8. Animals in the market show will be placed at the Judge's discretion.
 In each market category one exhibitor can only win one prize (buckle).

 9. A 5% sale commission or $15, whichever is greater, will be subtracted from the proceeds of the sale (as well as add-ons) to defray expenses. (photos, advertising, etc.)

 10. All entries in the premium sale will be sold to the highest bidder only once for the benefit of the exhibitor.
 No pass outs will be allowed after animal has entered the sale ring.
 Any subsequent resale of the animal at the request of the buyer must take place at the conclusion of the auction, and resale must benefit a non-profit organization.